 In addition to composing, David has served the music world in a wide variety of roles.
 He has taught music theory at New England Conservatory (NEC), Northeastern University and NYU, and has led new-music ensembles and composer organizations including the League of Composers/ISCM, the American Composers Forum New England, and Collage New Music.
 For four years, he guided the International Society for Contemporary Music (ISCM) as a member of its Executive Committee.
 Formerly Director of Institutional Giving at NEC, he now offers consulting services to arts organizations, with a focus on non-profits that serve disadvantaged communities and youth by harnessing the mysterious power of music and art.

-Many thanks to phenomenal guitarist Aaron Larget-Caplan, and 14 New Lullaby composers—Buy on Bandcamp to support music makers.
+Many thanks to phenomenal guitarist Aaron Larget-Caplan, and 14 New Lullaby composers—Buy on Bandcamp.